WOLF'S DEN

 - They come with pig like personality, more vocal, more opinionated, solid little power houses, very unique, and very hardy.

 - Prices are determined on a pig by pig basis.
 Each animal is different and possesses different qualities.
 Factors such as breed, sex, color, color pattern, size, temperament, personality, disposition, conformation, pedigree, and generation play a large roll.
-Generally mini mulefoots are between $600 and $950 for pets.
+Generally mini mulefoots are between $500 and $1500 for pets.

 OUR PIGLETS

 Our little piggies are brought into this world wanted and already loved.
 They are imprinted at birth and immediately looked after.
 They are born in our warm, dry, prepared home.
 By the time you receive your pig or piglet they have already mastered or are in the process of learning a few things.
 If you receive your piglet at 8 weeks or older they are potty trained, to either a litter box, outside potting, stall corner, or all of the above.
 Piglets are either harness training or trained.
-All piglets are well mannered for bathes, up to date on hoof care, vaccinations, wormings, vet checked, and fixed or come with a fix deposit.
+All piglets are well mannered for bathes, up to date on hoof care, vaccinations, deworming, vet checked, and fixed or come with a fix deposit.
 They will also be accustom to kids and travel as they will have been a part of our petting zoo.

 All of our piglets are raised inside our home with their mothers.
 We have a huge room with their stalls or "rooms".
 As they get to be about a week old they start the rotation....two groups go outside for the day, two groups have access to part of the house, and two groups have access to the pig room and the other half of the house.
 They all go back to their stalls or litter boxes to potty and at night everyone is tucked into their stalls.